-Safety optional equipment:
+- Safety optional equipment :

-- Anti-tippers with tipping lever (photo 36): prevent back tipping which ensures safety when using a reclining backrest, driving on slopes or crossing obstacles.
+Anti-tippers (photo 40) : prevent back tipping which ensures safety when using a reclining backrest, driving on slopes or crossing obstacles.
+These are removable : push down the button (A) and pull back.
+Reverse the procedure to reinstall.
+Make sure that the dog point (B) protrudes over the frame tube.
+Anti-tippers with tipping lever (photo 41) : prevent back tipping which ensures safety when using a reclining backrest, driving on slopes or crossing obstacles.

 It is height adjustable and also act as tipping lever (see paragraph Tipping lever)

-Anti-tippers can remain in place when the wheelchair is not used; perform a half-turn by activating the button (A schema 38) to its indexing.
+Anti-tippers can remain in place when the wheelchair is not used; perform a half-turn by activating the button (A in figure 42 & B in photo 40) and rotating.

-The recommended distance between anti-tippers small wheels and floor is 3 to 5 centimetres; this adjustment is required with reference to the position and diameter of the rear wheel.
+The recommended distance between anti-tippers small wheels and floor is 3 to 5 centimetres ; this adjustment is required with reference to the position and diameter of the rear wheel.

-Push down the button (A schema 37) and adjust the wheels holding tube for the desired distance based upon the preset holes.
+Push down the button (C in photo 40 & A in figure 42) and adjust the wheels holding tube for the desired distance based upon the preset holes.